benlagrone/phronesis-image-2/startup.md

    # use `echo $HOME` on Ubuntu if you need to confirm your home directory path
    ```

-2. Build and start the container on the shared `fortress-phronesis-net` bridge (ensure the host has the NVIDIA Container Toolkit installed so the `device_requests` GPU binding works):
+2. Build and start the container on the shared `fortress-phronesis-net` bridge (ensure the host has the NVIDIA Container Toolkit installed so the `runtime: nvidia` binding works):

    ```bash
    docker compose up --build -d